pedromspeixoto/k8s-user-mgmt/README.md

 For the CI/CD pipeline:

-1. Github actions as the CI/CD tool to build and publish the docker image to dockerhub
+1. GitHub actions as the CI/CD tool to build and publish the docker image to dockerhub
 2. ArgoCD as the CD tool to deploy the application to the kubernetes cluster

-Please find below a short diagram on the how the CI/CD works for this project.
+Please find below a short diagram on how the CI/CD works for this project.

 ![CI/CD](./assets/cicd.png)